Joshhortt/Joshhortt/README.md

 Beyond development, I bring a wealth of expertise in project management, digital marketing, and e-commerce to the table.
 I apply this diverse skill set to create holistic solutions that bridge the gap between technology and business.

 Join me on my creative journey as I craft innovative solutions and share my insights.
-Explore my weekly blog updates on [Creative Lightbox](https://creativelightbox.net/) at Hahnode, where I illuminate the exciting realms of tech, creativity, project management, and digital marketing.
+Explore my weekly blog updates on [Creative Lightbox](https://creativelightbox.net/) at Hashnode, where I illuminate the exciting realms of tech, creativity, project management, and digital marketing.

    <p align="left">
        <a href="https://creativelightbox.net/">